FreeCAD/FPA/_reports/Sky domes - sun analysis module/Report_02.md

   • The domes can be presented in two models: Tregenza with 144 patches (low resolution), and Reinhart (high resolution) with 576 patches.

-  • We got a two new features with the ladybug.legend.
-Now, we can apply no one, but 32 sets of color for a legend and we can configure the number of its colors.
+  • We have achieved two new features with the ladybug.legend.
+Now, we can apply not just one, but 32 color sets for a legend, and we can configure the number of its colors.

-It is important to note that the sky domes is fundamental for the understanding and use of future modules of sun analysis.
+It is important to emphasize that the sky domes is fundamental for the understanding and use of future sun analysis modules.
 The resulting data of their patch vectors are used to calculate the solar radiation and irradiation over a site, for example.

 The Solar Workbench with the new features can be downloaded at: https://github.com/Francisco-Rosa/Solar/tree/updates